 West Lake has been a great place to see the full moon for a long time.
 If you go to the west of the Bai Causeway, you can find yourself by the West outer Lake and among Chinese traditional culture with different structures.
 Indeed, a nice place to appreciate the full moon.

-If you move toward the northern shores from the Bai Causeway, you would reach the Gushan Island, which is the largest island of the lake.
+If you move toward the northern shores from the Bai Causeway, you would reach Gushan Island, which is the largest island of the lake.
 This island is home to Zhejiang Provincial Museum and Zhongshan Park.
-Buildings and gardens on this island were once the holiday residence of Emperor Qianlong in 18th.
+Buildings and gardens on this island were once the holiday residence of Emperor Qianlong in the 18th.

 Su Xiaoxiao’s tomb

 Near Xiling Bridge, you can see Su Xiaoxiao’s tomb.
 She was a famous courtesan and poet.
 It’s said that she has died in the grief of waiting for her lover to come back.
-It’s also said that she haunts the area and you can hear the tinkle of the bells on her dress at nights.
+It’s also said that she haunts the area and you can hear the tinkle of the bells on her dress at night.